EDemerzel/personal-ubuntu-scripts/README.md

 - New scripts should follow the same folder-per-script pattern and include a minimal `README.md` explaining purpose, prerequisites, and usage.
 - Keep scripts idempotent where practical and avoid destructive defaults.
-- Prefer standard Ubuntu repositories/tools where possible; clearly call out any third-party sources.
+- Prefer standard repositories/tools where possible; clearly call out any third-party sources.

 ## Usage and distribution